nabelly19/Experiencia-Criativa-5s/README.md

 # Experiencia-Criativa-5s
 This repository is a place to include a college semestral work

-# 🌬️ SOPRO – Seu Assistente Pessoal de IA para Hábitos Saudáveis
+# 🌬️ SOPRO – Your AI-Powered Personal Assistant for Healthy Habits

-> O que é isso?
+> What is this?

-SOPRO (Sistema de Organização e Planejamento para Redesenhar Objetivos) é um assistente pessoal alimentado por IA generativa, disponível 24 horas por dia, projetado para auxiliar usuários na criação e manutenção de hábitos saudáveis.
-Com uma interface intuitiva e suporte contínuo, o SOPRO oferece acompanhamento personalizado, metas diárias e insights inteligentes para promover o bem-estar dos usuários.
+SOPRO (Organization and Planning System to Redesign Goals) is a personal assistant powered by generative AI, available 24/7, designed to help users create and maintain healthy habits.
+With an intuitive interface and continuous support, SOPRO offers personalized tracking, daily goals, and intelligent insights to promote users' well-being.

-# 🚀 Demonstração
+# 🚀 Demo

-# 💡 Tecnologias Utilizadas
+# 💡 Technologies Used
-React – Biblioteca JavaScript para construção de interfaces de usuário.
+React – JavaScript library for building user interfaces.

-Bootstrap – Framework CSS para design responsivo.
+Bootstrap – CSS framework for responsive design.

-Node.js – Ambiente de execução JavaScript no servidor.
+Node.js – JavaScript runtime environment on the server.

-Express – Framework web para Node.js.
+Express – Web framework for Node.js.

-MySQL – Banco de dados SQL para armazenamento de dados.
+MySQL – SQL database for data storage.

-IA Generativa – Implementação de modelos de linguagem para interações personalizadas.
+Generative AI – Implementation of language models for personalized interactions.

-Whatsapp - Mensageiro no qual o usuário realiza a comunicação
+WhatsApp – Messaging platform used for user communication.

-# 📄 Licença
+# 📄 License
-Este projeto está licenciado sob a Licença MIT.
-Consulte o arquivo LICENSE para mais detalhes.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.